 If you are now thinking of sending me a nasty comment or e-mail about how far off I am about your religious beliefs please read the next section before hitting send.

 It is not persecutory if people are after you.
 Like paranoid this one is a matter of degree and judgment.

 If you think that people are out to get you and then you start getting written death threats, that is probably not a persecution delusion.

 This like all the others is a matter of fact and judgment.

 Which major delusion is not on a lot of forms?

 We don’t like to look for and may miss jealousy delusions.
 People who believe that their partner is cheating on them can and do frequently get violent.
 Sometimes after they shot or kill someone they discover that their partner was not in fact cheating on them but at the time the evidence looked to them like that partner was clearly cheating.

-Later it came out that the wife was in fact having an affair, the client just got the identity of the many she was cheating with wrong.
+Later it came out that the wife was, in fact, having an affair, the client just got the identity of the man she was cheating with wrong.

 Was he delusional?
 I let you decide that.

 Certain groups are far more likely than others to be described as delusional.
 I worry that if you do not agree with the assessor you will get called delusional.